kaevupoiss/ts-react-movie-database/README.md

 ## 6. Refactoring

-### 3h
+### ~6h

 I refactored the project into smaller components.
-This included header and the movie list.
+This included header, movie list and the single movie components.
+Refactor introduced some random niche bugs, which I had to fix.

 ## 7. Summary and Afterthoughts

+### Total time: ~22.5h

+This project was a nice introduction to React.
+I feel like I grasped the basics fairly quickly, and I am ready to start diving in deeper.
+Having used Vue and Svelte before, I found React's syntax a bit "hacky", but I am sure I will get used to it.

+Projectwise, it still has some rough edges.
+Visually, I would like to add some animations.
+Functionally I would add some more error handling and loading states.

+Thank you for the opportunity to work on this project.
+I had a lot of fun working on it.

 ---